 A long-term care insurance policy will help cover the cost of care at home, in an assisted living facility or in a nursing home.
 However, the policy must be in place before there is a diagnosis of a condition that will require long-term care.
 So if your parents still are healthy and in their 50s or early 60s, they could purchase long-term care insurance.

 The average annual cost of a shared policy with benefits equal to $164,000 for a couple age 55 in good health is $3,050, according to the American Association of Long-Term Care Insurance.
-That might seem a lot until you consider that in 2019, the median annual cost of an assisted living facility was $48,612, according to insurance company Genworth’s Cost of Care Survey.
+That might seem a lot until you consider that the median annual cost of an assisted living facility is $54,000, according to insurance company Genworth’s Cost of Care Survey.

 A long-term care insurance policy will help cover the cost of care at home, in an assisted living facility or in a nursing home.
 However, the policy must be in place before there is a diagnosis of a condition that will require long-term care.